Penn Class of 2018 Highlights

 Reading

-• Junior Great Books
+- Junior Great Books

-• Novel Studies
+- Novel Studies

-• Other off grade level resources that are provided by the high ability coordinator
+- Other off grade level resources that are provided by the High Ability Coordinator

 Math

 Everyday Mathematics and the math curriculum maps provide the framework for instruction.
-All standards on the curriculum map need to be taught and/or reviewed.
-This can be done whole class or in small groups.
-The corporation’s expectation for high ability is that students master on-grade level skills and are introduced to off grade level standards and practice these off grade level standards.
-They don’t have to master off grade level skills.
-Below are a list of resources that are provided to high ability math teachers to assist them in meeting the instructional needs of our high ability math students.
+All standards on the curriculum map should be taught and/or reviewed, either with the whole class or in small groups.
+The corporation expects High Ability students to master on-grade-level skills while being introduced to and practicing off-grade-level standards.
+Below is a list of resources provided to High Ability math teachers to support the instructional needs of our High Ability math students.

-High Ability Final Report, 2022-23
+- High Ability Final Report, 2022-23

-High Ability Final Report, 2023-2024
+- High Ability Final Report, 2023-2024

 Saturday Enrichment at Schmucker Middle School